Learn how to identify the cations and anions in an unknown sample or solution using simple test tube experiments

 A non-contaminated nichrome wire can be dipped into hydrochloric acid and then a solid sample of the metal compound before being transferred to the Bunsen flame.

-If you’re looking for something a bit more special, the following video demonstration from the RSC highlights a beautiful demonstration (as well as an updated risk assessment, 2018) that can be used at the end of a lesson after students have experimented with flame tests.
+If you’re looking for something a bit more special, the following video demonstration from our Exhibition chemistry series highlights a beautiful demonstration (as well as an updated risk assessment, 2018) that can be used at the end of a lesson after students have experimented with flame tests.

 One further cation that needs to be identified is the ammonium ion.
 The following video by Yeo Yong Kiat demonstrates the sodium hydroxide test for the ammonium ion.